Kucharssim/WALD-EM/README.md

     packages <- read.csv("packages.csv", stringsAsFactors = FALSE)
     devtools::install(pkg = packages$package, version = packages$version)

-Additionally, we calculated saliency maps of images created by Xu, et al. (2014) stored at
+Additionally, we calculated saliency maps of images created by xu2014beyond stored at
 <https://github.com/NUS-VIP/predicting-human-gaze-beyond-pixels> using
 Python (version 3.7.7, <https://www.python.org/>).
 We used functions that compute saliency of images that were originally created by [Mayo